How to answer this common interview question without sounding doubtful or conceited.

 The same rules apply when picking a weakness, as a strength

-Employers are looking to see if you are qualified for the job.
+Employers are looking to see if you are qualified.
 They are also looking for indicators that you can be trusted to handle all new tasks and challenges.
 Your honest self-assessment could go a long way.
-Some feel that you should pick a non-essential skill and match that with something that may not apply to the job itself, but honesty is the best policy to sound sincere.

-That is the thought process behind the question that most employers are looking for.
-Being asked to brag, or be humble about yourself can be weird, but it is no different than being confident about your other professional skills, and honest about what you want to work on in your next role.
+Being asked to brag, or be humble can be weird, but it is no different than being confident about your other professional skills, and honest about what you want to work on in your next role.